 - 1 3/4 cups white spelt flour all purpose flour is also okay

 - 3 Tablespoons organic canola oil or oil of your choice

 - 1/8 teaspoon salt

 - 1 cup non-dairy milk

 - vegan buttery spread for the pan

 In a large bowl, mash the banana.
-Add the canola oil, vanilla, and coconut milk.
+Add the canola oil, vanilla, and non-dairy milk.
 Stir to combine.

 These pancakes are so easy to make and so perfect for weekend breakfasts!
 Kids and adults love these.

 - Make sure you wait a few minutes for the baking powder to make the batter puff up – that’s what makes these pancakes nice and fluffy.